The "Blue Amaryllis"

 Photo by Glenn Callcott

 Growing medium -- Worsleya needs a loose, airy medium that drains very rapidly and provides plenty of moisture to the roots.
-For this reason, ordinary soil does not work.
+For this reason, avoid ordinary soil.
 A good base medium is porous rock such as scoria, lava rock, pumice or other volcanic rock, approximately 5 to 10 mm in size (more toward the low end for younger plants, larger for older ones).
 Screen it of any tiny particles or very big pieces.

-It's often a good idea to mix in some organic material to retain extra moisture & nutrients, like fine-grade bark or coco husks.
+It's often a good idea to mix in some organic material to retain extra moisture & nutrients, like small orchid bark, coco husks, or coco chips.
 The amount to use depends on the particle size.
-Coco husks should be no more than 10% of the total volume, fine-grade bark can be 20-30%, and medium grade bark can be 30-50%, especially if using larger sized rocks.
+Coco husks should be about 10% of the total volume, and fine-grade bark or coco chips can be 20-30%.

 Watering -- The roots should always stay moist, which usually means it will need water about once a day while young (older plants can handle less frequent watering).
 Water the entire surface, and use enough water so it runs freely out the bottom of the pot.
 During periods of slower growth, like during cooler temperatures, you may need to reduce the watering frequency.
-When you go on vacation, you will need to use an automated watering device - unless you can get someone reliable to water it for you!
+When you go on vacation, you can use an automated watering device - unless you can find someone reliable to water it for you!

-Fertilizer -- Worsleya likes regular, light feedings, since the medium it grows in does not hold on to much nutrients the way soil does.
+Fertilizer -- I give regular, light feedings, since the medium it grows in doesn't hold on to much nutrients the way soil does.
 You may either feed with each watering using a very dilute dosage, or feed about once a week using a stronger dose.
-An alternative is to mix some slow-release, pelleted fertilizer into the top inch (2.5 cm) of the surface and let it slowly dissolve with each watering.
-The disadvantage of this is that the pellets may dissolve at an unpredictable rate - typically slower than they would in soil.
+An alternative is to mix some slow-release, granular fertilizer into the top inch (2.5 cm) of the surface and let it slowly dissolve with each watering.
+The disadvantage of granular fertilizer is that the pellets may dissolve slower than they would in soil.
 Choose a granular fertilizer labeled for indoor plants.

-It's normal for an older leaf to occasionally turn yellow and then brown, but if it seems excessive, the roots may be too dry.
-If you are sure they are not, try increasing the nitrogen fertilizer.
+It's normal for an older leaf to occasionally turn yellow and then brown, but if it seems excessive, the roots may have been too dry.
+If you are certain they have been moist enough, the plant may need more nitrogen fertilizer.

 After 2-3 years, repot it to a container about 7-8 inches (18-20cm) wide and about 10-12 inches (26-30 cm) tall.
 Avoid repotting again, as this will delay flowering.
-It does not mind being pot-bound provided that the roots stay moist.
+It doesn't mind being root-bound, provided that the roots stay moist.